What the Options Market Tells Us About Goldman Sachs Group - Goldman Sachs Group (NYSE:GS)

 What's The Price Target?

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $400.0 to $810.0 for Goldman Sachs Group during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $150.0 to $760.0 for Goldman Sachs Group over the last 3 months.

 Significant Options Trades Detected: